cncf/tag-security/assessments/guide/project-lead.md

 # Project Lead

-In the context of the security assessment, the "project lead" should be someone on the security team for the project.
+In the context of the project security assessment, the "project lead" should be someone on the security team for the project.
 For new or smaller projects without an established security team, this could be a project maintainer or they may delegate to a regular contributor who has an interest in security.